Dragostea din tei: Initial 2003 success in Romania and international recognition in 2004

 At one point, five versions of the song were present in the French top 20, including a cover by Romanian singer Haiducii (pictured in 2025).

 The song first achieved commercial success in Romania.
 It debuted at number 87 on the Romanian Top 100 in June 2003, eventually reaching number one and holding that position for three consecutive weeks in September 2003.
 It was the group's second Romanian chart-topper following "Despre tine" earlier that year.
 By April 2004, "Dragostea din tei" had sold over 250,000 copies in Romania.

 The song began gaining traction internationally in early 2004.
 In March, it reached number 17 on the Italian singles chart, and the following month debuted at number one in Spain―the first market outside Romania to provide radio support.
 It returned to the top position in Spain twice more during May and June 2004.
 In April, "Dragostea din tei" topped the French singles chart and maintained the number-one position for 15 consecutive weeks.
-At one point, five different versions of the song appeared simultaneously in France's top 20: O-Zone's original, Haiducii's cover, and three parodies―"Ma cé ki?
+At one point, five different versions of the song appeared in France's top 20: O-Zone's original, Haiducii's cover, and three parodies―"Ma cé ki?
 Massimo" by Italian media figure Massimo Gargia, "Le poulailler" by French radio programme Le 6–9, and "Argent-Argent" by French television host Cauet and Mopral.
 "Dragostea din tei" was eventually certified diamond by the Syndicat national de l'édition phonographique (SNEP).

 By June 2004, the song had shipped approximately 500,000 copies across Europe.
 From June to August, it continued to impact charts in multiple territories.
 It reached number one in all DACH countries, maintaining that position for 14 weeks in Germany and Switzerland, and for 13 weeks in Austria.
 In Germany, it received a double platinum certification from Bundesverband Musikindustrie (BVMI).
 The song also topped the Dutch Single Top 100, and achieved success in the Nordic countries, reaching number one in Norway and Denmark, number two in Finland, and number three in Sweden.

 On Billboards European Hot 100 Singles chart, "Dragostea din tei" spent 12 weeks at number one, at one point being followed by Haiducii's version at number two and "Le poulailler" at number 18.
 The song also reached number one in Ireland, number two in Scotland, and number three in the United Kingdom.
 A remixed version titled "Unu' in the Dub Mix" peaked at number nine on the radio airplay chart in the Commonwealth of Independent States (CIS).
-Around September 2004, "Dragostea din tei" appeared on multiple charts monitoring the most frequently played tracks by DJs across Canada, including in the region of Quebec.
+Around September 2004, "Dragostea din tei" appeared on multiple charts monitoring the most played tracks by DJs across Canada, including in the region of Quebec.
 The song topped the 2004 year-end charts in Austria, France, Germany, Netherlands and Switzerland, and ranked number one on the year-end list of the European Hot 100 Singles chart.